zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 A setback is a small, typically temporary problem t hat you think will go away, and in the very near future you will continue to be suc cessful.
 That term is also sometimes used when someone is sick, especially in a hospital or with some illness or disease that lasts a long time.
 Someone may be getting better, and then they have a setback.
 They stopped getting bett er.
 They get a little worse.

-Shelly says, “You mean after losing all of your mon ey last week?”
+Shelly says, “You mean after losing all of your money last week?”
 Carl’s setback was that he lost all of his money, at least all of the money he was gambling.
 Carl says, “Right,” meaning yes.
 “But all I need to do i s to get that monkey off my back and then I’ll have a reversal of fortune.”
 The expr ession “to have a monkey (monkey) on your back” means that you have a seriou s problem that lasts a long time and is very difficult to resolve, or solve.
 “T o have a monkey on your back” is to have a problem that lasts for a long time.
 It is  been with you for a long time.
 Carl says that he has a monkey on his back, and so he wants to get the monkey off his back.
 “To have a monkey on your back” is to  have a problem.
 “To get a monkey off your back” is to get rid of the problem.

 Carl says if this happens – if he can get rid of th is bad luck, basically – he’ll have a “reversal of fortune.”
 “Fortune” (fortune) means something very good, often a lot of money.
 We talk about someone “making a fortu ne in the stock market” – we mean this person made a lot of money in the stock m arket.
 A “reversal” (reversal) is when something changes, something changes comple tely, so that instead of winning, you are losing – or, instead of losing, yo u are winning.
 That would be a reversal.
 A “reversal of fortune” would be a change  in your luck – suddenly, things are going well for you instead of poorly for  you.